-A prospective new student first comes for an initial screening so that we can pinpoint their individual strengths and abilities, difficulties and weaknesses, and the areas where help is needed.
+The reading and spelling ability of each new student is first assessed, so that we can pinpoint their individual strengths and abilities, difficulties and weaknesses, and the areas where help is needed.
 The programme is then tailored to their particular needs and their correct starting point is established.
 It is essential that the student is placed in an area of the programme where they are able to succeed whilst building on any reading and spelling knowledge already acquired.

 Students work their way through a series of touch-typing exercises on the computer that involve reading, spelling, punctuation, grammar and comprehension.
 The easy and enjoyable sessions are different to the school experience (some students call it “computer club”) and, for some, there is comfort in sharing the common bond of dyslexia with other students.
 The exercises are carefully structured at a gentle gradient, so that students progress at their own rate and without pressure.
 We provide a learning environment which is positive, non-threatening, interesting and rewarding.
 We give lots of support, encouragement and praise, as well as any guidance needed.

 Although our tutor to student ratio is 1:1, the emphasis is very much on the student drawing his or her learning from the computer, rather than being “taught” in the accepted sense.
 In this way, the student is largely in control of the learning process, secure in the knowledge that empathetic help is always at hand.
 People with dyslexia are very capable of absorbing knowledge in these circumstances.